localstack/docs/content/en/user-guide/lambda-tools/debugging/index.md

 #### Configuring PyCharm for remote Python debugging

-You can [follow the steps in the offical docs](https://www.jetbrains.com/help/pycharm/remote-debugging-with-product.html#remote-debug-config), which will come down to:
+You can [follow the steps in the official docs](https://www.jetbrains.com/help/pycharm/remote-debugging-with-product.html#remote-debug-config), which will come down to:

 * Create a debug configuration with the IDE host name `localhost` and the debug port `19891`.
 * Add path mapping with your project files on the host and map it to the remote directory `/var/task`.